-Innovative sushi and sashimi
+Innovative sushi and sashimi in Kensington

 The words ‘Without Soy Sauce – but if you want to’ are emblazoned in neon on the restaurant wall, and underline the twist to Yashin sushi bar.
 The fish is served already seasoned, a philosophy based on traditional Edo-style sushi which negates the need for soy sauce to better appreciate the natural flavours of the ingredients.